joshgerdes/jekyll-uno/_drafts/azure-deployment-cleanup-with-azure-devops.md

 When deploying resources in Azure, it is essential to keep track of the number of [historic deployments](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-history?tabs=azure-portal&WT.mc_id=AZ-MVP-5004796 "View deployment history with Azure Resource Manager") in a resource group to ensure that the limit is not exceeded.
 This is because new deployments will fail if the limit is exceeded, and creating or updating resources in that resource group will not be possible.

 If you have CI/CD _(Continuous Integration and Continuous Deployment)_ set up to deploy or change your infrastructure or services with code, it can be easy to reach this limit.
-[Azure will attempt to do this automatically](https://learn.microsoft.com/azure/azure-resource-manager/troubleshooting/deployment-quota-exceeded?tabs=azure-cli&WT.mc_id=AZ-MVP-5004796 "Resolve error when deployment count exceeds 800") when reaching your limit, but you may want to pre-empt any problems if you make a lot of deployments and the system hasn't had time to prune automatically.
+[Azure will attempt to do this automatically](https://learn.microsoft.com/azure/azure-resource-manager/troubleshooting/deployment-quota-exceeded?tabs=azure-cli&WT.mc_id=AZ-MVP-5004796 "Resolve error when deployment count exceeds 800") when reaching your limit.
+Still, you may want to pre-empt any problems if you make many deployments and the system hasn't had time to prune automatically.

-This came up in conversations on Microsoft Q&A, so I thought I would dig into it and a possible option.
+This came up in conversations on Microsoft Q&A, so I thought I would dig into it and put together a possible option.

 To avoid exceeding the deployment limit, it may be necessary to clean up old deployments.